Clearly Clean food trays are the recyclable alternative to Styrofoam.

 - Moving to a 100% recyclable food tray allows companies to be among the first to market, to underscore their commitment to the environment, and increase brand loyalty.

-All of the Clearly Clean trays are marked by the number 1 recycling symbol that signifies the most recyclable plastic.
+All of the Clearly Clean trays are marked by the #1 resin code that signifies the most recyclable plastic.

 Lifecycle of Recyclable Plastic